Skip to contents

 Minimum version

-The simplest exercise type in the rqti package is single choice.
+The simplest task type in the rqti package is single choice.
 A template is automatically created when you initiate an rqti project through RStudio.
 Alternatively, it can be added by clicking on New file -> R Markdown -> From Template.
-The rqti templates start with rqti: Here we look at the templates rqti: singlechoice (simple) and rqti: singlechoice (complex).
+The rqti templates end with rqti.
+Here we look at the templates singlechoice (simple) and singlechoice (complex).

 The minimum you need to provide is the type: sc (or the equivalent type: singlechoice, or type: schoice) in the yaml-section and a list with at least two elements in a section called # question: